kdsuneraavinash/ballerina-shell/README.md

   ```

 - **Type guards for global variables do not work** - Since all the variables defined in REPL top level act as global
   variables, type guards won't work.
 To remedy this you can explicitly cast the variable to the required type.
+However,
+  note that this is the expected behavior and not a bug.
+This will be fixed once the SDK supports global type guards.

   ```ballerina
   string|int x = "hello"